MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/styling.md

     This code sets the `Image.BackgroundColor` and `StackLayout.Margin` properties to values defined in the application-level [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary).

-10. In the running application, navigate to the `AboutPage`.
+9. In the running application, navigate to the `AboutPage`.

-11. In Visual Studio, save the changes to **AboutPage.xaml**  by pressing **CTRL+S**.

-    XAML Hot Reload will update the UI of the application, without rebuilding it.
-Specifically, the background color of the [`Image`](xref:Xamarin.Forms.Editor) will change in the running application.
+    XAML Hot Reload updated the UI of the application, without rebuilding it.
+Specifically, the background color of the [`Image`](xref:Xamarin.Forms.Editor) changed in the running application.

 ::: zone-end
 ::: zone pivot="macos"